 How to get to Stewart Island

-Getting to Stewart Island requires a one hour ferry journey or a 15 minute scenic plane ride and it isn't the cheapest place to get to with the ferry costing around $60 one way from Bluff, so a day trip can be costly for a backpacker.
+Getting to Stewart Island requires a one hour ferry journey or a 15 minute scenic plane ride and it isn't the cheapest place to get to with the ferry costing around $60 one way from Bluff, so a day trip can be costly for those on a budget.
 However, there are some quaint and reasonably priced Bed & Breakfasts on the Island so make the most of it and stick around for a few days.
 The walks and beaches are free so why not enjoy them?

 New Zealand is full of unique experiences and ever-changing landscapes but Stewart Island tops them all with it's one of a kind blend of rainforest, pristine beaches, diverse marine life and tropical bird paradise.
-Without fail, Stewart Island is a backpacker must-see destination.
+Without fail, Stewart Island is a must-see destination.